marcklefter/react-concurrent/README.md

     Improves `ex03` by implementing data fetching with Suspense, enabling easy orchestration of intentional, user-friendly loading sequences.

+*   `ex05`

+    A rewrite of `ex04` that utilizes a third 3rd party library with Suspense integration, [react-query](https://github.com/tannerlinsley/react-query), for data fetching.

 To run each example, see `src/index.js`.

 ### Comments on example ex04